Rationale & evidence for Lectica’s nonprofit mission

 - Robust learning matters.

-- Students in programs that do the best job supporting robust learning are more likely to continue developing well into adulthood .
+- Students in programs that do the best job supporting robust learning are more likely to continue developing during adulthood .

 - Adults who score higher on our learning scale are more likely to be promoted into higher paying or more sophisticated jobs .